 The Penalty for Failing to Meet Meal or Rest Period Requirements

 If an employer does not provide an employee with a meal or rest period in accordance with the above requirements, a penalty is owed.
 These penalties are usually referred to as meal or rest period premiums.
-They are calculated as one hour of pay at the employee’s base rate of pay.
+They are calculated as one hour of pay at the employee’s regular rate of pay.
 An employee may recover only one meal period premium and one rest period premium per day.

 Putting It All Together